William F. Ramsey

-William Franklin Ramsey (October 25, 1855 – October 27, 1922) was an American attorney, banker, and justice of the Texas Supreme Court from January 1911 to April 1912.
+William Franklin Ramsey (October 25, 1855 – October 27, 1922) was an American attorney, banker, and justice of the Texas Supreme Court from 1911 to 1912.

 Early life and education

 William Franklin Ramsey was born in Bell County, Texas.
 He attended the local schools of nearby Johnson County, Texas, where his father's mercantile business brought the family.
 Ramsey received all his degrees from Trinity University in Tehuacana, Texas: a B.A. in 1876, LL.B. in 1877, and an M.A. in 1883.

 Career

 Legal and financial career

 Ramsey entered the practice of law in 1877, maintaining a law practice in Cleburne from 1877 to 1909.
 Developing an interest in banking, he served as an officer and director of the Cleburne National Bank; he also became a stockholder in other banking institutions.
 Between 1900 and 1908, he was serving as president of three separate banks—the Cleburne National Bank, the First National Bank at Covington, Texas, and the Farmer and Trader's Bank at Rio Vista, Texas.